EXPERIENCE PAPPLEWICK PUMPING STATION

 Static Openings

-Between April 2nd and October 29th, when not in steam, we are open every Wednesday & Sunday, 11am – 3pm.
+Between April 1st and October 29th, when not in steam, we are open every Wednesday* & Sunday, 11am – 3pm (last admission at 2pm).
 Entry is free to the grounds.
-We have one guided tour of the Engine and Boiler House per day at 11.45am for a small fee.
-Self-guided tours will also be available to purchase.
+Admission to the engine and boiler house is £4 per person and includes a self-guided tour.
 There is also the opportunity to visit the Linby Colliery Winding Engine shed on these days.

 Parking is free, just drive through the main gates and up to the top of the drive.